IM-WADD/Week4Practical1/README.md

 <script src="main.js"></script>
 ```

-`console.log("message here")` is the JavaScript equivalent of `println()` in Processing.
-A key difference is that any messages you print will show up in the *browser console*, not VS Code.
+Hopefully you remember from PDM that `console.log("message here")` prints a message to the *browser console* (not VS Code).
 Check your console—you should see "Hello, World!".

 Remove the `console.log()` and add some code that will replace the placeholder text in the navigation list items with real links.
 Where the links lead to to doesn't matter—the main goal is to manipulate the DOM with JavaScript.